jennaknudsen/cs3450-7even/README.md

 creating/removing user accounts, making transactions, adding/removing orders, etc. If all outputs report proper values, then we will consider the system testing as a pass.

+## Prototypes

+More details about the prototypes (including how to run them) can be found in `docs/Prototypes.md`.

 ## Notes

 This description of the process was created before any acutal code was written for this